-These insights can help you shed light on a previously unexplored topic, introduce an interesting angle, or provide useful perspective to your audience and/or industry.
+These insights can help you shed light on a previously unexplored topic, introduce an interesting angle, or provide a useful perspective to people and/or industry.

-Not only are these stories compelling to your audience, publishers are also hungry for great storytelling.
+Not only are these stories compelling, publishers are also hungry for great storytelling.
 In a world of regurgitated content, data storytelling helps you stand out above the noise.
-A great piece published in a high-profile publication can elevate your brand and introduce you to an entirely new audience.
-(For more on that, check out our tips on how to get publishers to fall in love with your content.)
+A great piece published in a high-profile publication can elevate your brand, expand your reach, and introduce you to an entirely new group of people.

 The Data Stories That Brands Should Tell

 There is a lot of content out there—and a lot of it is bullshit (especially these days).
-In a world full of conjecture, audiences want cold, hard numbers that anchor claims to reality.
-If you can anchor your story to credible data, audiences are more inclined to trust both your message and your brand.
+In a world full of conjecture, people want cold, hard numbers that anchor claims to reality.
+If you can anchor your story to credible data, they are more inclined to trust both your message and your brand.

 - Comprehension: Our brains are hardwired to process visuals faster than language.
 Being able to “see” the data makes it much easier to understand.
-Coupled with the language-based context, the data comes to life.
+Coupled with the language-based context, the data really makes an impact.

 - Retention: Information visually processed makes it easier to recall later.

-- Appeal: Data visualization is visually stimulating, making the content more attractive to your audience.
+- Appeal: Data visualization is visually stimulating, making the content more attractive to the viewer.

-In addition to the inherent stimulation that visualization provides, data storytelling also encourages the audience to engage in the storytelling.
+In addition to the inherent stimulation that visualization provides, data storytelling also encourages people to engage in the storytelling.
 There are two types of data storytelling: narrative and explorative.
 Both foster engagement but allow the viewer to take different approaches.
 (This is especially relevant for interactive data storytelling.)

-Narrative: The audience is guided through a narrative to arrive at a specific conclusion.
+Narrative: Viewers are guided through a narrative to arrive at a specific conclusion.

-Example: The Anatomy of a Breach interactive infographic we created for Microsoft guides readers through a data heist, anchored by data, to show how prevalent breaches are.
+Example: Microsoft’s Anatomy of a Breach interactive infographic guides readers through a data heist to show how prevalent breaches are.

-Explorative: The audience is encouraged to explore the data to draw their own conclusions and focus on the stories most relevant to them.
+Explorative: Viewers are encouraged to explore the data to draw their own conclusions and focus on the stories most relevant to them.

-Although explorative storytelling requires more activity than narrative, both forms of data storytelling require the audience to actively view and synthesize the data.
+Although explorative storytelling requires more activity than narrative, both forms of data storytelling require people to actively view and synthesize the data.